-Texas Mom Spends $30k On Surgery To Look Like Duchess Meghan
+Texas Mom Spends $30,000 On Surgery To Look Like Duchess Meghan

 After the birth of her third child, she couldn’t seem to keep her weight down, and as a result her self-esteem kept dropping.
 Going out and looking after her children became tiresome, and she could never find anything in her closet that she felt made her look presentable.
 She needed something to get back to her old, happy self.

-Enter Meghan.
+Enter Meghan Markle.

 It wasn’t that Greer had an obsession with the royal, but rather that her friends and family felt she closely resembled the duchess that made her choose to model her new look after Meghan.